 An added benefit?
 You’ll lower your utilization (the percentage of your credit limit that you’ve used).

 Slow and steady wins the race.
 And by this we mean: spend small, pay on time (you’ll get your billing due date as soon as you activate your card), and try to keep your utilization below 30%.
 Over time, the bureaus may see you as a more trustworthy credit candidate and bump up your score.
-If you’re eligible, we’ll even raise your credit limit (learn more in the Credit Limits section of the Cardholder Agreement).
+If you’re eligible, we’ll automatically evaluate you for a higher line of credit in as few as 7 months (learn more in the Credit Limits section of the Cardholder Agreement).

 To ensure you’re always making payments towards the right billing cycle, make sure to double check when your cycle begins and ends.
 If you’re saving up funds to make your minimum payment every month, you don’t want to accidentally pay twice in the same cycle.
 Let us explain.